ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 Prompt
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The prompt is a string that represents a natural language question or command that a user might ask.
 It is designed to trigger the specific operation that the example is attached to.
 The prompt should be written in a way that it clearly indicates the intent of the operation.

 Parameter Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The parameter mapping is a dictionary that maps the parameters in the prompt to their corresponding values.
-This is useful for the AI to understand which parts of the user's input correspond to the parameters defined in the API.
+The parameter mapping is a dictionary that associates the parameters in the prompt with their corresponding request parameter values.
+This helps the AI understand how parts of the user's input align with the parameters defined in the API.

 Example: